Fact file - 2019 entry

 Group 1 - Students must take a minimum of 30 and a maximum of 70 credits from this group.

 Group Design Project

 This project involves 3 or 4 students working as a team to design a product from initial concept to fully engineered drawings.
 Starting from a design brief prepared by the supervisor, the group will be required to devise and evaluate alternative design concepts, undertake the detailed engineering analysis and mechanical design, select suitable materials and methods of manufacture and assess costs and the marketability of the product.

 This module provides students with an awareness of the use of energy and the environmental impact of its use.
 It will give students an understanding of the key principles of engineering science that can be used to analyse energy systems and the ability to apply them.
 It will also provide students with knowledge of the technology and techniques that may be used to make energy systems more sustainable through energy conservation.

 This module covers the basic techniques for the analysis and development of simple control systems with an emphasis on their application to mechanical and process systems.
 The module covers theoretical methods and hardware considerations in the analysis and design of open-loop and closed-loop systems.

 Advanced Dynamics of Machines

 This module covers advanced concepts and analytical techniques used to analyse the dynamics of mechanical systems.
-You will develop understanding, familiarity and knowledge of the analysis techniques required to describe the dynamical and vibration behaviour of mechanical systems moving in 2- and 3-dimensions.
-You’ll spend two hours in lectures each week when studying this module.
+You will develop understanding, familiarity and knowledge of the analysis techniques required to describe the dynamical and vibration behaviour of mechanical systems moving in 2 and 3 dimensions.

 Stress Analysis Techniques